 Do mice learn to avoid traps?

 The first is that mice procreate rapidly.
 The second reason is that mice can become accustomed to avoiding your traps.
-So, if you think you’ve caught the last mouse in your house and your traps are no longer catching anything, it’s possible that the infesting mice have learnt to avoid those traps or those regions.
+So, if you think you’ve caught the last mouse in your house and your traps are no longer catching anything, the infesting mice may have learned to avoid those traps or those regions.

 Do mice hate the cold?

-In general, the answer to this question is no—mice dislike cold temperatures.
-Mice aren’t the only wild rodents that seek shelter during the winter; rats can also squeeze through very small gaps to gain access to the warm, dark places within your walls or attic.
+The answer to this question is no—mice dislike cold temperatures.
+Mice aren’t the only wild rodents seeking shelter during the winter; rats can also squeeze through very small gaps to access the warm, dark places within your walls or attic.

 Will mice go away on their own?

 Mice are not going to depart on their own.
-You will need to take action in order to get rid of them.
-Surprisingly, one of the most successful methods of dealing with a mouse infestation is one of the most traditional: mouse traps! … Your first line of defense should be everywhere there is evidence of mice.
+You will need to take action to get rid of them.
+Surprisingly, one of the most successful methods of dealing with a mouse infestation is one of the most traditional: mouse traps! … Your first line of defense should be their evidence of mice everywhere.

 Will coffee grounds keep mice away?

 Coffee grounds, unfortunately, do not deter mice.
-Coffee grinds, on the other hand, can be effective for dealing with mice.
-Although coffee grounds do not deter rats, they do help to mask unpleasant odors.
+On the other hand, coffee grinds can effectively deal with mice.
+Although coffee grounds do not deter rats, they help mask unpleasant odors.
 If you sprinkle coffee grounds in specific areas of your home, such as the garage and attic, they may help to mask the stench.

 What foods are toxic to mice?

 Mice are poisoned by grapes/raisins, rhubarb, and walnuts, and lettuce can cause diarrhea.
-Their diet is supplemented with tiny amounts of appropriate fresh fruit and vegetables on occasion, as part of their daily requirement and not in addition.
+Their diet is occasionally supplemented with tiny amounts of appropriate fresh fruit and vegetables as part of their daily requirement and not in addition.